tamitchell/tamitchell.github.io/src/data/projects/library-cataloging-system.md

 ---

 ### ✧･ﾟ: *✧･ﾟ:* Bibliographic Entry Management *:･ﾟ✧*:･ﾟ✧

 Users can input core metadata—title, author, publisher, ISBN, and additional fields that mirror MARC record standards.

 *Why?* To better understand how cataloging logic is structured, and to simulate the workflows an actual ILS might require.

 ---

 ### ✧･ﾟ: *✧･ﾟ:* Advanced Search Functionality *:･ﾟ✧*:･ﾟ✧

 Records can be searched by title, author, subject, or other metadata fields.

 *Why?* Because metadata is only meaningful if it’s retrievable.
 I wanted to explore indexing patterns and learn how record depth affects query performance.

 ---

 ### ✧･ﾟ: *✧･ﾟ:* Import/Export Capabilities *:･ﾟ✧*:･ﾟ✧

 Simulated import and export of MARC-like records in JSON format.

 *Why?* As a way to understand the movement of bibliographic data between systems, and to experiment with simple serialization strategies.

 ---

 ### ✧･ﾟ: *✧･ﾟ:* Category Filtering *:･ﾟ✧*:･ﾟ✧

 Users can browse records by genre, language, or other tags.

 *Why?* To simulate public-facing interfaces like OPACs and explore how faceted filtering improves accessibility.

 ---

 ### ✧･ﾟ: *✧･ﾟ:* Technology Stack *:･ﾟ✧*:･ﾟ✧

 - **Frontend:** React (with responsive design for mobile support)
 - **Backend:** Node.js + Express.js
 - **Database:** MongoDB
-- **Authentication:** JSON Web Tokens (JWT)
 - **Version Control:** GitHub

 ## ･ﾟﾟ･✧･ﾟ･✦ A Note on AI ✦･ﾟ･✧･ﾟﾟ･

 Some aspects of this project were supported by AI—primarily debugging a particularly stubborn type mismatch and scaffolding early function documentation.
-I used **Cline**, my preferred interface, and—because I like naming things—I called it **Ifirit.**  (Bonus points if you know where this is from!)
+I used **Cline**, my preferred interface, and—because I like naming things—I called it **Kupo.**  (Bonus points if you know where this is from!)

-Ifirit didn’t write the project for me.
+Kupo didn’t write the project for me.
 But it *did* sit beside me while I wrestled through the logic, offering just enough perspective to keep the momentum going.

 I mention this because I believe in transparency—and because I don’t see AI as a threat to my creativity, but as a companion in it.
 I still architected the system myself.
 I still designed the workflows and wrote the logic.
 But like any good librarian, I consulted the right reference when I needed help.